Short-Lease Bridging Loans

 With a leasehold property, although you own the property, the land on which the property is leased from the freeholder.

-This very rarely happens, but to avoid this, the lease must be extended and can cost a lot of money.
+This very rarely happens, but to avoid this, the lease must be extended, which can be expensive

 Why won’t mortgage lenders offer funding for short-lease properties?

-This makes it difficult for mortgage lenders to offer lending against these properties as they would be lending against a rapidly depreciating asset.
+This makes it difficult for mortgage lenders to offer finance against these properties as they would be lending against a rapidly depreciating asset.

 Key product features

-Term1-24 months (maximum 12 months for regulated loans)
+1-24 months (maximum 12 months for regulated bridge loans)

 Criteria